alireza-abarian786/Order_food/README.md

 ## What sections does the site include?

 1: The first part is the head of the site, which includes ⚜️
-- Ⓜ️ logo
+- Ⓜ logo
 - 📋 menu
-- 🖲️ order registration key
+- 📣 The motto of the collection
-- 🕰️ working hours
+- 📚 Quick access to the collection menu
-- ☎️ ways to contact us
+- 📞 Ways of communication

 2: The second part is explanations about healthy food and principles of eating 🍜